 Signs that purport to be, are an imitation of, or resemble an official traffic sign or signal or which bear the words "Stop", "Slow", "Caution", "Danger", "Warning", or similar words.
-Exceptions would fall under the Manual on Uniform Traffic Control Devices (MUTCD) Section 9B for trail signage.

 F. Imitation of emergency vehicles

 Signs that may be construed as a light of an emergency or road equipment vehicle.